The Cannabis Addiction Test – video version

 1. Wake & Bake

 Absolutely the number one telling sign that you are addicted to weed is that as soon as you wake up the first thing you think of is smoking weed.
 That may not be the first thing that you do.
-You may get up and take a piss first maybe light a cigarette if you have the dual addiction of nicotine and weed.
+You may get up and use the restroom first maybe light a cigarette if you have the dual addiction of nicotine and weed.
 If you do you’ll probably light a cigarette first and have it burning in the ashtray while you take a toke of weed to get you head right and your day started.

 2. Weed over Bills